Abortion in North Carolina: Statistics

+Post-Dobbs pregnancy related deaths

+On November 19, 2023, 34-year old Ciji Graham of Greensboro, North Carolina died of heart failure after doctors refused to treat her atrial fibrillation because she was 6 weeks pregnant.
+Graham was unable to get an abortion in time for treatment.

 Abortion rights views activities

 Activism

 In May 2019, women from the state participated in the #YouKnowMe movement.

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

 In November 2020, Reiley Baker, a UNC Chapel Hill student from Charlotte, started a petition to stop a prayer walk organized by Love Life.
 The petition was signed by 137,000 people on change.org over three days.
 "They'll travel back to their communities across North Carolina and possibly spread COVID-19," Baker told The Charlotte Observer.

 Following the overturn of Roe v.
 Wade on June 24, 2022, hundreds of abortion rights protesters turned out to protest in various cities in North Carolina, including Charlotte, Asheville, Raleigh, and Wilmington.

-In Raleigh, North Carolina on May 3, 2023, hundreds of abortion rights protesters rallied at the North Carolina state legislature in opposition to a proposed 12-week abortion ban that was rushed through the legislature in less than 24 hours.
+In Raleigh, North Carolina on May 3, 2023, hundreds of abortion rights protesters rallied at the North Carolina General Assembly in opposition to a proposed 12-week abortion ban that was rushed through the legislature in less than 24 hours.
 On May 13, hundreds of abortion rights protesters rallied in Raleigh as Governor Roy Cooper vetoed the 12-week abortion ban.
-On May 16, abortion rights protests continued after the North Carolina state legislature overrode the governor's veto and passed a 12-week abortion ban.
+On May 16, abortion rights protests continued after the state legislature overrode the governor's veto and passed the 12-week abortion ban.